sywangyi/kernel-builder/README.md

 # torch24-cxx98-cu118-x86_64-linux  torch25-cxx11-cu121-x86_64-linux  torch25-cxx98-cu124-x86_64-linux
 ```

 ## Development Notes

 ### Nix

-To build the kernel you need to have nix installed on your machine.
-You can install nix by running the following command:
+To build the kernel you need to have Nix installed on your machine.
+You can install Nix by running the following command:

 ```bash
 # ../